OpenLiberty/liberty-tools-vscode/README.md

 # Open Liberty Tools for VS Code
 A VS Code extension for Open Liberty.
 The extension will detect your Liberty Maven project if it detects the `io.openliberty.tools:liberty-maven-plugin` in the `pom.xml`.
-Through the Liberty Dev Dashboard explorer on the side bar, you can start, stop, or interact with Liberty dev mode on all available Liberty Maven projects in your workspace.
+Through the Liberty Dev Dashboard, you can start, stop, or interact with [Liberty dev mode](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) on all available Liberty Maven projects in your workspace.

 ## Quick Start
 - Install the extension